caplena/knowledge-base/docs/04-08-Export.md

 ## Previous Exports

-For both export modes, previous downloads are available for download during [TODO] days after having been created.
+For both export modes, previous downloads are available for download during 7 days after having been created.